Articles

 5. Hold performance reviews.
 Staff are always keen to receive formal feedback on their progress.
 Using a twice yearly – 360 degree review process (i.e. feedback from superiors, peers, support staff and some clients) is ideal.
 The process is also a great way of formally acknowledging the contribution of staff.
 When staff do not receive feedback and do not see any future with the organisation, they quickly start to look for greener fields.

 6. Equipping your staff with the right tools.
 Following a performance review, training needs should be identified and appropriate courses need to be selected for staff to undertake.
 Ongoing training programs show staff that the organisation is interested in and responsive to their needs for improvement.
 You also equip staff with the skills and tools to perform at their best.
+Check out our 90-minute Bite Size Learning and bespoke training courses.

 7. Offer career progression.
 An important driver in keeping staff engaged is to offer a career development program for each staff member.
 Opportunities need to be identified for appropriate staff and they need to be groomed for positions via training and mentoring.